How to file for a patent at the international level

 Opening Hours : from 9h00 to 13h00 from monday to friday

 Patents give their owners the exclusive right to authorise or to oppose, for a maximum period of twenty years, any use, reproduction, distribution or sale of the invention which is the subject of the protection.

-Any individual of Monaco nationality or resident of the Principality can file for an international patent, either with the Intellectual Property Division, the World Intellectual Property Organisation or with the EPO (European Patent Office).
-All of the contracting states, which are to this day one hundred and eighty five (185) member states, will be automatically designated with the application.
+Any individual of Monaco nationality or resident of the Principality can file for an international patent, either with the EPO (European Patent Office), or with the Intellectual Property Division, the World Intellectual Property Organisation .
+All of the contracting states will be automatically designated with the application.
 Upon entering the national level, the applicant will still be able to either maintain a broad coverage or to designate specific contracting states.

 The application can claim priority over an earlier application (within a maximum period of twelve months).
 In general, the application is published in the PCT Gazette within a period of eighteen months from the date of filing or in order of priority.